semantic-release-action/rust/README.md

 #### test-command

 The shell command used to provide confidence in the proposed changes.
-Defaults to `cargo test -- --nocapture`, but you can override this to `cargo check` or anything else.
+Defaults to `cargo test -- --nocapture --locked`, but you can override this to `cargo check` or anything else.

 ## Release binary